-Gulf News webinar to focus on International Immigration
+Gulf News Webinar to focus on International Immigration

 Canada proves the great outdoors truly are great.

-2020 and the Global Covid-19 pandemic has changed our priorities and our behaviours in many ways, no more so than the need for social and community support.
-Here Canada excels as 93 per cent of people believe that they know of someone they could rely on in a time of need, more than the OECD average of 89 per cent.
+2020 and the Global COVID-19 pandemic has changed our priorities and our behaviours in many ways, no more so than the need for social and community support.
+Here Canada excels as 93% of people believe that they know of someone they could rely on in a time of need, more than the OECD average of 89%.

 Economically, Canada has the 10th largest economy in the world and it’s known for its economic freedom.